Viola sororia: Uses

 Beyond its use as a common lawn and garden plant, Viola sororia has historically been used for food and for medicine.
-The flowers and leaves are edible, and some sources suggest the roots can also be eaten.
+Hildegard of Bingen proposed using it as a treatment for depression.
+The English herbalist, John Gerard, described applications for violet as, "It has power to ease inflammation, roughness of the throat and comforteth the heart, assumageth the pains of the head, and causeth sleep."
+The flowers and leaves are edible, but the roots are not edible.
 The Cherokee have used it to treat colds and headaches.
 Rafinesque, in his Medical Flora, a Manual of the Medical Botany of the United States of North America (1828–1830), wrote of Viola sororia being used by his American contemporaries for coughs, sore throats, and constipation.

 Viola sororia can be used to decorate walkways and park areas.
 It is used as a wildflower in lawns, though some consider Viola sororia a weed despite its being a resource for pollinators and importance as host plant to various fritillary butterflies, including the greater fritillaries in genus Speyeria.

 Viola sororia is high in vitamins A and C. The young leaves and flower buds can be eaten raw or cooked, or brewed for a tea.
 It may also work as an anti-inflammatory and has been used topically for skin conditions.
-Viola sororia is deer resistant.
+Viola sororia is deer-resistant.